ppuentex/ppuentex/README.md

 ### 🌟Fun Facts
 - 📔 Notion Fanatic - I love designing productivity systems for note-taking and goal tracking.
 - ☕ Coffee Enthusiast - I once took a "Crop to Cup" course to learn how coffee beans become a latte (my favorite!).
-- ⚽ Soccer Fan - After spending 10+ years playing, I have picked up the sport again and love watching the National Women's Soccer League (NWSL).
+- ⚽ Soccer Fan - After spending 10+ years playing, I have picked up the sport again and love watching and supporting the National Women's Soccer League (NWSL).

 🚀 Let’s connect!
-Feel free to check out my projects here, or reach out to me on LinkedIn.
+Feel free to check out my projects here, or contact me on LinkedIn.

 <!--